SHARE

 What is Agentic AI?

 Agentic AI is an AI system that takes action toward a goal, not just replies to a prompt.
-You tell it what you want (“refund delayed low-value orders and notify the customer”), and it works out how to get there:
+You tell it what you want (“auto-resolve simple password reset requests and notify the employee”), and it works out how to get there:

 1. Understands the goal